taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Min's body convulses as her inner circle sets her upright in the very center again.

-The crowd chants **"Be Free!
+The crowd chants **"Seja livre!
+Seja LIVRE!
+SEJA LIVRE!"** as Min finishes integrating the subdermal shield.

+*translation: "Be free!
 Be FREE!
-BE FREE!"** as Min finishes integrating the subdermal shield.
+BE FREE!"*

 ### Page 4

 After a tense moment, Min focuses her subdermal awareness to sprout razor sharp spikes at her wrists and ankles, cutting her bonds.
 The crowd roars with triumph.

+Majhee: **"Minka Oosou, filha de Jina e Amadou, surfista de árvore para os Autômatos!"**

-Majhee: **"Minka Oosou, daughter of Jina and Amadou, Tree Surfer of the Automata!"**
+*translation: "Minka Oosou, daughter of Jina and Amadou, Tree Surfer of the Automata!"*

 View of Min from the front, gasping, blinking away large beads of sweat from her eyes as she looks up at her grandmother.

-Majhee's eyes, proud, confident, expectant: **"WHAT DOES IT MEAN TO BE FREE?"**
+Majhee's eyes, proud, confident, expectant: **"O QUE SIGNIFICA SER LIVRE?"**

+*translation: "WHAT DOES IT MEAN TO BE FREE?"*

 Min closes her eyes, tries to calm her breathing, and struggles to stand.

+Min: **"Beber sem sangrar, respirar sem engasgar, ver o céu e saudar o dia em minha própria pele..."**

-Min: **"To drink without bleeding, to breathe without choking, to see the sky and greet the day in my own skin..."**
+*translation: "To drink without bleeding, to breathe without choking, to see the sky and greet the day in my own skin..."*

+Min: **"...e MOVER em qualquer direção com curiosidade e graça..."**

-Min: **"...and to MOVE in any direction with curiosity and grace..."**
+*translation: "...and to MOVE in any direction with curiosity and grace..."*

 Zoom in on Min's mouth, exhausted yet serene, confident, and defiant.

+Min: **"...mesmo FORA DO PLANETA!"**

-Min: **"...even OFF THE PLANET!"**
+*translation: "...even OFF THE PLANET!"*

 ## Chapter 6